Fashion Hack Extraordinaire

 Even the safety clasp post 1950s is not 100% secure.
 Again, depending on the weight and thickness of the fabric, the pin will flop, dangle or worse...tear a hole in our clothing.

 Heavy 1960s brooches were designed for thick acrylic suits and polyester dresses that were made of super resilient material that lasted for ever but often became a bit stinky.
-Put one of those brooches on a cashmere sweater and let the drooping, the ripping, the weeping begin.
+They are perfect for heavy winter coats.
+But put one of those brooches on a cashmere sweater and let the drooping, the ripping, the weeping begin.